robinpellegrims/pellegrims/apps/pellegrims-dev/content/snippets/tell-windows-10-to-use-grub.md

 ---
-title: "Tell Windows 10 to use Grub"
+title: 'Tell Windows 10 to use Grub'
-description: "The BIOS no longer displays Grub but boots directly into Windows 10."
+description: 'The BIOS no longer displays Grub but boots directly into Windows 10.'
-date: "2021-10-29"
+date: '2021-10-29'
-tags: ["manjaro", "linux", "windows", "grub"]
+tags: ['manjaro', 'linux', 'windows', 'grub']
 published: true
 ---